 MsgBox “Choose one of the colour”

-This has been a guide to what is Radio Button (OptionsButton) in Excel.
-Here we provide a step by step guide to insert Radio Button (Options Button) using Form Control and ActiveX Control along with practical examples and downloadable templates.
-You may also look at these useful tools in excel –
+This article guides what Radio Button (Options Button) in Excel is.
+Here, we provide a step-by-step guide to inserting the radio button (options button) using “Form Control” and “ActiveX Control,” along with practical examples and downloadable templates.
+You may also look at these useful tools in Excel: –